 Resistance

-In electric circuits, it is a component that limits the flow of current in response to voltage, and the degree of resistance is determined by resistivity.
-It is one of the fundamental and important components that make up switching circuits.
-It is mainly used to control (step down) voltage, but power loss due to heat generation occurs.
-All materials have resistance; materials with very low resistance are used as conductors, and materials with very high resistance are used as insulators.
+In electric circuits, it is a component that limits the flow of current in response to voltage, and the degree of difficulty for current to flow is determined by resistivity.
+It is one of the basic and important components that make up switching circuits.
+It is mainly used to control (step down) voltage, but it generates losses due to heat.
+All materials have resistance as a property; materials with very low resistance are used as conductors, and materials with very high resistance are used as insulators.
 A pure resistor allows an alternating voltage to produce a current with a similar waveform and in the same phase.